How we

 Korea as a real market

-Monthly operating model across community, SNS/content, KOL distribution, creator content, AMA/Space, PR/blog, seeding, and reporting.
+Monthly operating model across community, SNS/content, KOL distribution, creator content, AMA/Space, PR/blog, placements, and reporting.
 Designed for repeated exposure and ongoing conversation — not a single campaign spike.
 Korea stays warm cycle after cycle.

 Monthly cadence · Full-stack execution · Recurring reporting